-Internship in General Business (0-3) Prerequisites: 15 credit hours in the major.
+Internship in General Business (0-3) Prerequisites: 15 credit hours in the major, and instructor and Dean of JSOB permission.
 Students in this course will work with a company for at least 120 hours during a semester under the supervision of a faculty member in the JSOB and a supervisor at the company for which they work.
-It is anticipated that the student will have completed at least 15 hours in their major.
-The internship must be approved by the dean of the JSOB and the faculty member supervising the project.
-Ultimately, while the requirements to complete the internship will be no different from other internships within the JSOB, the type of company will be.
-(Each semester if student projects are available)
+(As needed)